Renaissance (Beyoncé album): Singles

 On June 20, 2022, Beyoncé announced the album's lead single, "Break My Soul", would be released at midnight Eastern Time on June 21, to coincide with the 2022 summer solstice.
 The song appeared on music streaming service Tidal hours early, on June 20, and a lyric video was later released on YouTube.
-The song peaked atop the Billboard Hot 100, making it her twelfth total career chart topper (eighth as a solo artist) and her first solo song to do so since "Single Ladies (Put a Ring on It)" in 2008.
+The song peaked atop the US Billboard Hot 100, making it her twelfth total career chart topper (eighth as a solo artist) and her first song without an accompanying artist to do so since "Single Ladies (Put a Ring on It)" in 2008.
+On August 5, 2022, Beyoncé released a remix exclusively through her online store, before releasing it to streaming services; "The Queens Remix" is a collaboration with Madonna, sampling and interpolating her 1990 song "Vogue".
+It features Beyoncé name-dropping Madonna and many iconic black women during the song's rap verse.